Gal-Gottlieb/Analysis-And-Visualization-Of-Kickstarter-Projects/README.md

 # Analysis And Visualization Of Kickstarter Projects

-A data analysis and visualization using Tableau and SQL of data from Kickstarter, one of the largest crowdfunding platforms.
+A data analysis and visualization using Tableau and SQL for analyzing a data set from Kickstarter, one of the largest crowdfunding platforms.